OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-project-deployment-process.md

 ![](images/creating-new-deployment-process.png "width=500")

-The step named **Apply custom branding**, only needs to run for tenants that have a tenant tag of branding associated with them.
+The step named **Apply Custom Branding** only needs to run for tenants that have a tenant tag of `Branding` associated with them.

 To configure this, go into your step, under **Conditions**, expand the **Tenants** option and select the `Branding` tag from the `Custom Feature` Tag set.